Skip to content

 What is life insurance?

-Can you legally hold more than one life insurance policy?
+Can I legally hold more than one policy?

-Yes, you can legally hold multiple life insurance policies in the UK, and there are several scenarios where this might make sense.
+Yes, you can legally hold multiple life insurance policies in the UK.
+In fact, there are several scenarios where this might make sense.
 For instance, you might have:

-For many, a single life insurance policy may be the most straightforward and cost-effective approach.
-You'll need to weigh the benefits against the potential complications of managing multiple policies.
+For many, a single life insurance policy may be the most straightforward and cost-effective approach – and may provide sufficient cover.
+For others, it may make more sense to combine different policies to meet specific needs.
+The key is to weigh the benefits against the potential complications.

 Can I have life insurance policies with different insurers?